GoogleContainerTools/kaniko/README.md

 #### --skip-tls-verify-registry

-Set this flag to skip TLS certificate validation when accessing a registry.
+You can set `--skip-tls-verify-registry <registry-name>` to skip TLS certificate validation when accessing the specified registry.
 It is supposed to be used for testing purposes only and should not be used in production!
 You can set it multiple times for multiple registries.

 #### --skip-unused-stages